zarthur/CSCC-Misc/Git-GitHub-VS/part-1.md

 working in the **working directory**.
-At some point, we'll have implemented a set of changes to our code, whether we're fixing a bug or have made significant progress toward implementing a new feature, that we'd like to preserve the code in it's current state so we can examine it again later if necessary.
+At some point, we'll have implemented a set of changes to our code, whether we're fixing a bug or have made significant progress toward implementing a new feature, that we'd like to preserve the code in its current state so we can examine it again later if necessary.
 When we do this, we can check the code into the **repository**, an archive of versions of files.
 We can easily review the history of our files in the repository and move between versions.